-These repeater frequencies were verified with an Alinco DR-235 tranasceiver and Comet CX-333 at about 28 feet.
+These repeater frequencies were verified with an Alinco DR-235 tranasceiver running 25 watts and a Comet CX-333 at about 28 feet.
 My QTH is located in Lake Highlands, just north of White Rock Lake.

 Please help!
 If you have comments or corrections, E-mail joel.